-- At the last inspection we found that the systems and arrangements for managing medicines, including controlled drugs, did not minimise risks.
-At this inspection we found that improvements had been made in policies for handling medicines. - At the last inspection the service did not audit prescribing against current standards.
-This time we found that regular audits were carried out to ensure prescribing was in line with best practice guidelines for safe prescribing. - The service prescribed Schedule 3 controlled drugs (medicines that have the highest level of control due to their risk of misuse and dependence).
-At the last inspection we found that there was no policy governing duration of supply or frequency of review.
-At this inspection the policy had been updated and where there was a reason to supply enough for more than 30 days, for example to reduce the frequency of attendance during COVID-19 restrictions, this was clearly recorded - At the last inspection we found that staff did not adhere to national guidance on prescribing for weight loss.
-At this inspection improvements had been made.
-There was a clear policy in place, and staff prescribed medicines to patients and gave advice on medicines in line with legal requirements and current national guidance. - Patients were asked to provide identification if they weren't obviously aged 18 or over. - Some of the medicines this service prescribes for weight loss are unlicensed.
+- The systems and arrangements for managing medicines, including controlled drugs, minimised risks. - The service carried out regular medicines audit to ensure prescribing was in line with best practice guidelines for safe prescribing. - The service prescribed Schedule 3 controlled drugs (medicines that have the highest level of control due to their risk of misuse and dependence).
+They had appropriate storage arrangements and records. - Staff prescribed and supplied medicines to patients and gave advice on medicines in line with legal requirements and current national guidance.
+Processes were in place for checking medicines and staff kept accurate records of medicines.
+Where there was a different approach taken from national guidance there was a clear rationale for this that protected patient safety. - Patients were asked to provide identification if they weren't obviously aged 18 or over. - Some of the medicines this service prescribes for weight loss are unlicensed.
 Treating patients with unlicensed medicines is higher risk than treating patients with licensed medicines, because unlicensed medicines may not have been assessed for safety, quality and efficacy.
 These medicines are no longer recommended by the National Institute for Health and Care Excellence (NICE) or the Royal College of Physicians for the treatment of obesity.
 The British National Formulary states that 'Drug treatment should never be used as the sole element of treatment (for obesity) and should be used as part of an overall weight management plan'.